mpkrass7/m_pkfire/content/post/2022-07-08-rolling-stone-analysis/index.md

 ![2d_embed](images/umap_2d_second_take.png)

 Interestingly, now all of the tracks are pretty far away from each other.
 Does this make this representation meaningless?
 I think the answer is no. Looking around the chart on the far left, I found 'Crying' by Roy Orbison next to 'River' by Joni Mitchell and 'Yesterday' by the Beatles.
 On the far right, I see a bunch of rap songs like 'The Message' by Grandmaster Flash and 'Nuthin But a 'G' Thang' by Dr Dre.
 These actually kind of track.
 What looks less good in this group are the actual cluster assignments, which don't seem to contribute much knowledge at all.
-In a future implementation, I'd like to try this again using Kmeans or HDBSCAN, or maybe just by using the song rank.
+In a future implementation, I'd like to try this again using Kmeans or HDBSCAN.
+Then again, a friend of mine once told me that clustering is "Like reading chicken scratch".
 It would also be nice to see what features have the most influence on the structure of this embedding.
-I know I could find this if I had used PCA to create my embedding, but I'll leave doing it to another post.
+I know I could find this if I had used PCA instead of UMAP, but I'll leave doing it to another post.
 In the meantime, let's look at the 3D embedding.

 ```python